mllamazares/gitpaths/README.md

   -o string
     	Output file (optional)
   -silent
-    	Omit sysout printing
+    	Suppress output to the terminal
   -h	Display help
 ```

 ### Sample Workflow

-1. Use a tool like Wappalyzer, httpx, nuclei, or whatweb to detect the specific tech stack of the target endpoint, such as a CRM, CMS, or WordPress plugin.
+1. Use a tool like Wappalyzer, httpx, nuclei, or whatweb to identify the tech stack of the target endpoint, such as a CRM, CMS, or WordPress plugin.
-2. Google the corresponding GitHub repository (and specific branch, if applicable).
+2. Find the corresponding GitHub repository (and branch, if needed) using Google.
-3. Create a custom wordlist: `gitpaths -u https://github.com/example/pluginXYZ -b version2.1.23 -o pluginXYZ_wordlist.txt`
+3. Generate a custom wordlist: `gitpaths -u https://github.com/example/pluginXYZ -b version2.1.23 -o pluginXYZ_wordlist.txt`
-4. Finally, use your favorite fuzzing tool with that wordlist to test which endpoints are reachable on your target: `ffuf -u https://target.com/plugins/FUZZ -w pluginXYZ_wordlist.txt`
+4. Use your preferred fuzzing tool with that wordlist to test which endpoints are reachable on your target: `ffuf -u https://target.com/plugins/FUZZ -w pluginXYZ_wordlist.txt`

 ## TODO
 - [ ] Auto-detect technology and GitHub repo.
-- [ ] Accept GitHub token to avoid rate limiting so it can be run at scale.
+- [ ] Accept GitHub tokens to avoid rate limiting for large-scale operations.
-- [ ] Mix with `ffuf` for an end-to-end fuzzing experience.
+- [ ] Integrate with `ffuf` for a complete fuzzing experience.
 - [ ] Clean and refactor code.

-Feel free to send a PR! 🙌
+Contributions are welcome!
+Feel free to submit a PR. 🙌